Including R-parity violation in the numerical computation of the spectrum of the minimal supersymmetric standard model: SOFTSUSY: Running

 \section{Running \SOFTSUSY}

 \SOFTSUSY~produces an executable called \code{softpoint.x}.
 For the calculation of the spectrum of single points in parameter space, we recommend the SUSY Les Houches Accord 2 (SLHA2)~\cite{Allanach:2008qq} input/output option.
 The user must provide a file (\textit{e.g.} the example file included in the \SOFTSUSY~distribution \code{rpvHouchesInput}), that specifies the model dependent input parameters.
-The code may then be run with
+The program may then be run with

 For the SLHA2 input option, the output will also be given in SLHA2 format.
-The example file provided calculates the same point as the mSUGRA point we give as an example below.
+The example file provided calculates the same point as the CMSSM point we give as an example below.
 Such output can be used for input into other programs which subscribe to the accord, such as \code{PYTHIA}~\cite{Sjostrand:2007gs} (for simulating sparticle production and decays at colliders), for example.
 For further details on the necessary format of the input file, see ref.~\cite{Allanach:2008qq}.
 Note, that \SOFTSUSY~does not yet support the (optional) setting of the bilinear sneutrino VEVs, these are instead fixed by Eq.~\ref{minVI}.
 It supports the setting of all other SLHA2 input blocks associated with non-complex $\rpv$.
+There is an option to have the boundary condition on $R-$parity violating parameters to be set at $M_Z$, rather than at $M_{GUT}$.
+This is controlled by the boolean global variable \code{susyRpvBCatMSUSY}, which if set to \code{true} in the main program, will activate the $M_{SUSY}$ option ($M_{GUT}$ being the default).
+One can instead switch the option on instead within the SLHA2 input file by using a \SOFTSUSY~specific option in \code{Block SOFTSUSY}:

+Another option has been included in order to interface with programs that expect output only in SLHA 1 format, rather than SLHA 2 format.
+For this, another \code{Block SOFTSUSY}~option